Overview

 • Q3:

-What are the primary frustrations and inefficiencies PMs experience when trying to synthesize and act on user feedback?
+What are the primary frustrations and inefficiencies stakeholders experience when trying to synthesize and act on user feedback?

 Defining Actionable Insights & Dashboard Needs